-Prof. Dr. Irene Bertschek
+Prof. Dr. Irene Bertschek (Vice Chair)

 After studying economics at the University of Mannheim (Diploma) and the Université catholique de Louvain, Louvain-la-Neuve, Belgium (Master of Arts), majoring in econometrics and industrial economics, Dr. Irene Bertschek received her doctorate from the Université catholique de Louvain as part of the European Doctoral Programme.
-During this time, she spent research stays at CREST-INSEE in Paris and at the Humboldt University Berlin.
+During this time, she undertook research assignments at CREST-INSEE in Paris and at the Humboldt University Berlin.
 She has been working at the ZEW since 1999.
 From 2011 to 2017, she was Professor of Applied Empirical Economic Research at the University of Mannheim.

 Her research focuses on how digitalization changes economic processes and how it affects the productivity and innovation behaviour of businesses.
-Her methodological expertise lies in applied microeconometrics and the analysis of firm-level data.
+Her methodological expertise lies in applied microeconometrics and the analysis of company-level data.

 Prof. Dr. Uwe Cantner (Chairman)